Image

 What Can Lead to Child Pornography Charges in Kennett, MO?

-Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life in and around Kennett, MO.
-As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years old as a participant or portrayed observer.
+Despite prevailing stereotypes, child pornography charges can impact individuals from all walks of life throughout the Kennett, MO area.
+As outlined in Missouri Revised Statute § 573.010, child pornography is defined as any material or performance that is obscene and depicts sexual conduct, contact, or sexual performance, involving a minor under 18 years of age as a participant or portrayed observer.

-As per RSMo § 573.037, a person commits the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor less than 18 years old or obscene material portraying what seems to be a minor less than 18 years old.
+As per RSMo § 573.037, an individual is charged with the offense of child pornography if they knowingly or recklessly possess any child pornography featuring a minor below 18 years old or obscene material portraying what seems to be a minor under 18 years of age.

 A few examples of specific child pornography charges in Kennett and elsewhere in Missouri are: